Findus23/pyLanguagetool/README.rst

       --enabled-only        enable only the rules and categories whose IDs are specified with --enabled-rules or --enabled-categories
-      --picky               if enabled, additional rules will be activated --pwl, --personal-word-list PWL
+      --picky               if enabled, additional rules will be activated -U, --username USERNAME
+                            For languagetool.org Premium API.
+Your username/email
+                            as used to log in at languagetool.org [env var:
+                            USERNAME]
+      -P, --api-key API_KEY
+                        For languagetool.org Premium API. [env var: API_KEY] --pwl, --personal-word-list PWL
                             File name of personal dictionary.
 A private dictionary can be used to add special words that would otherwise